What shareholders can do to beat the market with Eli Lilly and Company (LLY) stock - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for LLY is 3.92, from 3.07 in the trailing year.
-Against a Trailing Annual Dividend Yield of 1.02%, it implies a Forward Annual Dividend Yield of 1.19%.
+With its trailing 12-month dividend rate of 3.07, LLY has a forward annual dividend rate of 3.92.
+Against a Trailing Annual Dividend Yield of 0.99%, it implies a Forward Annual Dividend Yield of 1.19%.
 The stock’s 5-year Average Dividend Yield is 1.90.
 The current Payout Ratio is 58.10% for LLY, which recently paid a dividend on Sep 08, 2022 with an ex-dividend date of Aug 11, 2022.
 Stock splits for the company last occurred on Oct 15, 1997 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-There are 8 different market analysts currently analyzing its stock.
+As of right now, 8 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $1.69 for the current quarter, with a high estimate of $1.85 and a low estimate of $1.49, while EPS last year was $1.61.
 The consensus estimate for the next quarter is $1.91, with high estimates of $2.06 and low estimates of $1.78.

 Analysts are recommending an EPS of between $8.4 and $7.98 for the fiscal current year, implying an average EPS of $8.12.
 EPS for the following year is $9.33, with 11 analysts recommending between $10.35 and $8.61.